Tom Cochrane (footballer)

 Tom Cochrane (born 27 January 2006) is an Australian rules footballer who plays for the Port Adelaide Football Club in the Australian Football League (AFL).

 Early life

-Cochrane grew up in South Australia, attending Henley High School and playing junior football for Central District in the South Australian National Football League (SANFL).
+Cochrane grew up with Tourette syndrome, having started having vocal tics at age of 9.
+He played junior football for Central District in the South Australian National Football League (SANFL).
 He performed strongly in the SANFL under-18s, including a notable game in the 2024 grand final where he collected 22 disposals and kicked a goal.